minagawah/express-react-svelte-webcomponent/README.md

 detect changes, and you don't need to run builds again.

-For Svelte apps, it currently does not support HMR, but `webpack-dev-middleware` detects changes, so you simply reload the browser, and you see the changes are applied.
+For Svelte apps, it currently does not support HMR, and you must re-build, and reload the browser.
+(while I can make `webpack-dev-middleware` to detect changes, I haven't done it yet)

 <a id="instructions"></a>